Future of Utilities Summit event logo

 Panel Discussion

-Interconnectors, large-scale storage, grid expansion: responding to the capacity crunch
+Grid expansion, large-scale storage, interconnectors: responding to the capacity crunch

 • Assessing constraints to the grid: what are the most urgent challenges?